Shakuntala Devi: Early life

-Mental calculation
+Mental calculator

-Devi travelled to several countries around the world demonstrating her arithmetic talents.
+Devi travelled to several countries around the world, demonstrating her arithmetic talents.
 She was on a tour of Europe throughout 1950 and was in New York City in 1976.
 In 1988, she travelled to the US to have her abilities studied by Arthur Jensen, a professor of educational psychology at the University of California, Berkeley.
-Jensen tested her performance at several tasks, including the calculation of large numbers.
+Jensen tested her performance at several tasks, including calculating large numbers.
 Examples of the problems presented to Devi included calculating the cube root of 61,629,875 and the seventh root of 170,859,375.
 Jensen reported that Devi provided the solution to the above-mentioned problems (395 and 15, respectively) before Jensen could copy them down in his notebook.
 Jensen published his findings in the academic journal Intelligence in 1990.

-In 1977, at Southern Methodist University, she gave the 23rd root of a 201-digit number in 50 seconds.
-Her answer, which was 546,372,891, was confirmed by calculations done at the US Bureau of Standards by the UNIVAC 1101 computer, for which a special program had to be written to perform such a large calculation, which took a longer time than for her to do the same.
+In 1977, at Southern Methodist University, she computed the 23rd root of a 201-digit number in 50 seconds.
+Her answer, 546,372,891, was confirmed by calculations done at the US Bureau of Standards using the UNIVAC 1101 computer, for which a special program had to be written to perform such a large calculation.
+It took the UNIVAC computer 62 seconds to produce the correct answer.

 On 18 June 1980, she demonstrated the multiplication of two 13-digit numbers – 7,686,369,774,870 × 2,465,099,745,779.
-These numbers were picked at random by the Department of Computing at Imperial College London.
+The Department of Computing at Imperial College London randomly picked these numbers.
 She correctly answered 18,947,668,177,995,426,462,773,730 in 28 seconds.
 This event was recorded in the 1982 Guinness Book of World Records.
 Writer Steven Smith commented, "the result is so far superior to anything previously reported that it can only be described as unbelievable."

 Shakuntala Devi explained many of the methods she used to do mental calculations in her 1977 book Figuring: The Joy of Numbers.